 C.S.
 Lewis at University College

 University College is C.S.
 Lewis’s Oxford college as an undergraduate and tutor in philosophy.
-Hoping for an academic career, the just eighteen-year-old Lewis arrives in Oxford for a scholarship examination on 4 December 1916.
+Hoping for an academic career, the just eighteen-year-old Lewis first arrives in Oxford for a scholarship examination on 4 December 1916, which takes place in the hall of Oriel College.
 Although he is not happy with his performance, he receives a letter from University College two weeks later, awarding him the second of three scholarships in Classics.
 He needs to be accepted by an Oxford college to attend University.
 Acceptance by a college suggests that acceptance by the University, through an examination called ‘Responsions’, will be a mere formality.
 On 20 and 21 March 1917, Lewis takes Responsions and then returns home to Belfast for a month.
 Not altogether surprisingly, he fails the mathematics part of the exam.
 Nevertheless, he gets permission to go into residence at University College if he takes the exam again and passes all subjects.
 In June, he retakes the exam but fails again.
 This might have been the end of his academic career if it had not been for the First World War (1914–1918).
-On 8 June 1917, Lewis enters the British Army and is sent across Oxford to be billeted in Keble College, where he joins the Officer’s Training Corps.
-Following his training, he crosses over to France on 29 November 1917, his nineteenth birthday.
+On 8 June 1917, Lewis joins the British Army.
+He is billeted in Keble College to be trained as an officer.
+Following his training course, he arrives at the Western Front in France on 29 November 1917, his nineteenth birthday.
 On 15 April 1918, he is wounded during the Battle of Arras.
 He therefore returns to England and recovers there until the end of the war.
 After the war, the examination is waived for those who served in the army, and Lewis may start his studies.

 Tutor

-After graduating, C.S.
-Lewis’s first job is at University College.
-In May 1924, he is offered a one-year appointment to replace the college’s tutor in philosophy, E.F.
+Hoping for an academic position in philosophy in Oxford, C.S.
+Lewis applies for a fellowship at Exeter College in April 1923 and St John’s College in January 1924.
+On 29 February, a vacancy is announced for a fellowship in philosophy at Trinity College.
+Lewis applies, but on 7 June, he is informed that he has not been elected, and the fellowship is given again to Henry Prince.
+Meanwhile, Lewis is offered a temporary job as a tutor and lecturer in philosophy at University College.
+In May 1924, he is offered a one-year appointment to replace his former tutor in philosophy, E.F.
 Carritt (1876–1964), during the academic year 1924–1925.
-Lewis accepts, and during the year, he gives lectures and conducts tutorials.
-During term time, he lives in Room 5 on Staircase XII.
-At the time, he applies for a fellowship in English Language and Literature at Magdalen College, Oxford University.
-Since he could teach both English and philosophy, it turns out that he is the preferred candidate, and he is elected in May 1925.
+Lewis accepts, and during the year, he conducts tutorials and gives lectures on ‘The Moral Good – Its Place among the Values’.
+During term time, he lives in Room 5 on Staircase XII of Radcliffe Quad.
+With no prospects of further employment at University College and in philosophy, Lewis applies for a fellowship in English Language and Literature at Magdalen College in Oxford in April 1925.
+Since he could teach both English and philosophy, it turns out that he is the preferred candidate, and he is elected on 20 May 1925.
 At Magdalen College, C.S.
 Lewis holds a fellowship in English Language and Literature from June 1925 to December 1954.
+In 1959, University College elects Lewis an Honorary Fellow.

 Sources